blawson69/Versus/README.md

 The "Next Round" button is flanked by buttons that allow you to add/modify the "cheat" for either contestant.
 Clicking the button will open a query window with the value of the previous cheat pre-filled.
 Once a new value is entered, the "Next Round" dialog will be re-displayed.

 When the contest is complete, the final results are displayed.
 If betting is on, the characters who bet on the winner will be announced along with the cut of the pool each will receive.
-If you have PurseStrings installed, the GM will be provided a link to automatically add the cut to each character's Purse.
+If you have PurseStrings installed, the GM will be provided a button to automatically add the cut to each character's Purse.

 ## Contest Types
 There are three types of contests you can run.
 With each one, you may choose either the same skill or attribute or a different one for each contestant depending on your particular competition.